 “Ah, old culture versus the cut-throat Wall Street shark tank.”

-“Harvard is selling its name and intellectual property in the Lampoon without securing its role in the new conglomerate.”
+“Harvard is selling its name and intellectual property in the Lampoon without securing it a role in the new conglomerate.”

 “Short term monetary gain in place of career placement for future graduates.”